barseghyanartur/django-dash/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 Alternatively, you can define just a single plugin base class and have it
 factory registered for the given sizes.
 The code below would produce and
 register classes for in sizes 1x1 and 2x2.
-When you need to register a plgin
+When you need to register a plugin
 for 10 sizes, this approach clearly wins.
 Besides, it's very easy to get a
 clear overview of all plugins sizes registered.